Page updated:

 We thus have the following line of reasoning:

-(Division by N rather than N 1 in computing the sample variance is correct in this case, because it is assumed that the mean surface elevation is known and equal to 0.)
+(Division by rather than in computing the sample variance is correct in this case, because it is assumed that the mean surface elevation is known and equal to 0.)

 Such reasoning led Schuster (1897), Schuster (1898) to the seminal observation that Fourier transforms can be used to decompose the total variance contained in a signal into the variance contained in each frequency.
 Schuster’s original interest was in searching for what he call “hidden periodicities” in weather phenomena (as opposed to obvious periodicities such as daily or seasonal cycles).
 He soon applied the technique to looking for periodicities in earthquakes, sunspots, and other phenomena.
 Today, the computational speed of the FFT allows his method of analysis to be widely applied in science, engineering, economics and other fields where it is desired to know the energy or power of a signal as a function of spatial or temporal frequency.
 Regardless of what physical quantity is under consideration, the essence of a spectrum is that it gives the distribution of variance in that quantity as a function of frequency.

-Because of the proportionality (3) of elevation variance to wave energy, 𝒮(u) is often loosely referred to as the discrete energy (or power) spectrum.
-To be precise, 𝒮(u) is not an energy variance spectrum unless it is multiplied by the factor ρg + 1 2τν2 to convert elevation units to energy units.
+Because of the proportionality (3) of elevation variance to wave energy, is often loosely referred to as the discrete energy (or power) spectrum.
+To be precise, is not an energy variance spectrum unless it is multiplied by the factor to convert elevation units to energy units.
 (In other applications, the variance of some quantity such as voltage or current in an electrical circuit can be multiplied by an appropriate conversion factor to get the spectrum of energy or power.)

 Care is required to formulate wave spectra for continuous variables.
 As in Eqs.
 (2) and (6) of the Wave Representations page, we can write the continuous surface as a sum of sinusoids, e.g.

-As we saw in the Wave Energy section above, the variance of the sinusoid with frequency kn is 1 2An2.
+As we saw in the Wave Energy section above, the variance of the sinusoid with frequency is .
 The waves of different frequencies are independent, so the total variance of the surface can be written as the sum of the variances of the individual waves:

-Now let Δkn be a frequency interval centered on frequency kn, whose sinusoid has amplitude An.
+Now let be a frequency interval centered on frequency , whose sinusoid has amplitude .
 We then define

-In this definition, keep in mind that each An is associated with a particular frequency kn, and that the limit operation holds for each value of n.
-We are thus defining a function of the spatial frequency, which becomes a continuous function of k as the bandwidth Δkn goes to zero.
+In this definition, keep in mind that each is associated with a particular frequency , and that the limit operation holds for each value of .
+We are thus defining a function of the spatial frequency, which becomes a continuous function of as the bandwidth goes to zero.

 We can repeat this process for two dimensions, starting with

-Here k is associated with spatial frequencies in the x direction, and corresponds to frequencies in the y direction.
+Here is associated with spatial frequencies in the direction, and corresponds to frequencies in the direction.
 This leads to a function

-The frequency intervals in the x and y directions, Δkn and Δm, do not depend on the respective frequency indices n and m.
-That is, the frequency intervals are equally spaced, but they need not be the same in the x and y directions.
+The frequency intervals in the and directions, and , do not depend on the respective frequency indices and .
+That is, the frequency intervals are equally spaced, but they need not be the same in the and directions.

 The notation in the last two equations is non-standard.
-The convention is to use kx for frequencies in the x direction (k above), and ky for frequencies in the y direction ( above).
-The Ψ(k,) of Eq.
-(8) is then written as Ψ(kx,ky).
-This leads to confusion in the subscripts, which can denote either frequency variables kx,ky, or specific discrete values kn,km.
-However, the Ψ(kx,ky) notation is standard in the literature, so that is what is used below.
+The convention is to use for frequencies in the x direction ( above), and for frequencies in the direction ( above).
+The of Eq.
+(8) is then written as .
+This leads to confusion in the subscripts, which can denote either frequency variables , or specific discrete values .
+However, the notation is standard in the literature, so that is what is used below.

-Ψ(kx,ky) (i.e., Ψ(k,)) is the directional variance spectrum in Cartesian coordinates.
-Its units are clearly m2(radm)2.
-This spectrum is often called the “two-dimensional wavenumber spectrum,” and its arguments are often written in vector form, Ψ(k), where k = (kx,ky) denotes the location of the frequency point in the 2-D frequency plane.
+(i.e., ) is the directional variance spectrum in Cartesian coordinates.
+Its units are clearly .
+This spectrum is often called the “two-dimensional wavenumber spectrum,” and its arguments are often written in vector form, , where denotes the location of the frequency point in the 2-D frequency plane.

-Equation (8) is the conceptual definition of Ψ(k).
-In practice, if we have discrete measurements of the two-dimensional sea surface elevation at a given time, z(xr,ys) = z(r,s) = z(xrs), then the two-dimensional discrete Fourier transform of z(r,s) gives the two-dimensional amplitudes
+Equation (8) is the conceptual definition of .
+In practice, if we have discrete measurements of the two-dimensional sea surface elevation at a given time, , then the two-dimensional discrete Fourier transform of gives the two-dimensional amplitudes

 Dividing by the discrete frequency bandwidths gives an estimate (called a 2-D periodigram) of the two-dimensional elevation variance spectral density

-The arguments of z(xrs), (kuv), and Ψ(kuv) show that these are discrete functions, whereas Ψ(k) denotes a spectral density function of the continuous variable k.
-The 2-D periodogram is an approximation of the 2-D variance spectral density, P(kuv) Ψ(k), where the symbol “” is used to denote “is an estimate of.”
+The arguments of , , and show that these are discrete functions, whereas denotes a spectral density function of the continuous variable .
+The 2-D periodogram is an approximation of the 2-D variance spectral density, , where the symbol “” is used to denote “is an estimate of.”
 As Eq.
-(9) shows, the discrete function Ψ(kuv) has units of m2, whereas P(kuv) and Ψ(k) have units of m2(radm)2.
+(9) shows, the discrete function has units of , whereas and have units of .
 A single periodogram contains statistical noise because it is computed from a single realization of a random sea surface.
-However, if many sets of observations are made, and the respective periodograms are averaged, then the noise tends to average out, and the average of the periodograms approaches the conceptual limit of the spectrum Ψ(k).
+However, if many sets of observations are made, and the respective periodograms are averaged, then the noise tends to average out, and the average of the periodograms approaches the conceptual limit of the spectrum .
 Questions such as how many periodograms must be averaged to obtain a spectrum with a given level of uncertainty lie in the domain of spectrum estimation, which need not concern us here.

-A 2-D spectrum depends on direction, i.e., on the direction of the (kx,ky) point in a two-dimensional frequency plane.
-Usually, the + x direction is chosen to be pointing downwind and, correspondingly, + kx represents the spatial frequencies of the waves propagating downwind.
-In this case, the angle φ = tan 1(k ykx) gives the direction relative to the wind direction.
+A 2-D spectrum depends on direction, i.e., on the direction of the point in a two-dimensional frequency plane.
+Usually, the direction is chosen to be pointing downwind and, correspondingly, represents the spatial frequencies of the waves propagating downwind.
+In this case, the angle gives the direction relative to the wind direction.
 As Eq.
-(8) shows, the integral of Ψ(kx,ky) over all frequencies gives the variance of the two-dimensional surface:
+(8) shows, the integral of over all frequencies gives the variance of the two-dimensional surface:

-It is also common to define a directional spectrum in terms of polar coordinates given by the magnitude k and direction φ of the vector k.
-These are are related to kx,ky by
+It is also common to define a directional spectrum in terms of polar coordinates given by the magnitude and direction of the vector .
+These are are related to by

 and inversely by